MeherDeepak-2005/Finews/README.md

 # Finews
-News app for Finance, Stock Market and Govt Policies (India only)
+A stupid news app for Finance, Stock Market and Govt Policies (India only)

 If you would like you can custmoise the HTML file.